Shopify/polaris-viz/src/components/LineChart/LineChart.md

 | --------- | ------- |
 | `boolean` | `false` |

-Whether to animate the chart when it is initially rendered and its data is updated.
+Whether to animate the lines, gradient, and points when the chart is initially rendered and its data is updated.
 Even if `isAnimated` is set to true, animations will not be displayed for users with reduced motion preferences.